-1 – Marchiano’s Bakery has some famous clientele.
+Marchiano’s Bakery has some famous clientele.
 In addition to having some of the best tomato pie in Philly, their fans include Frank Sinatra, The Temptations, The Four Tops, and even Alyson Hannigan of How I Met Your Mother fame.
 Philadelphia 76ers’ Marc Jackson is not only a fan of the location, but worked at Marchiano’s as a teen and even had owner Frank Marchiano stand up in his wedding.
-The next time you’re in, check out the photographs of numerous celebrity patrons hanging behind their counter next time you’re in.
+The next time you’re in, check out the photographs of numerous celebrity patrons hanging behind their counter.

-4 – That Loring Construction Building on Main Street?
-It was the Empress theater, opened in 1914 as a mixed-use vaudeville/motion picture theater, providing local mill workers with an “escape” to movies and shows.
-The theater seated 1,500 people and was rumored to house the acts of the 3 Stooges.
+The Loring Construction Building History – This Main Street location was formerly the Empress Theater.
+It opened in 1914 as a mixed-use vaudeville/motion picture theater, providing local mill workers with an “escape” to movies and shows.
+The theater seated 1,500 people and was rumored to have hosted the acts of the 3 Stooges.

-5 – The Manayunk Canal was the first canal ever begun in the United States, (although not the first to be completed due budget issues and complications experienced with the turbulent waters of the Schuylkill River).
-It was entirely hand-dug.
+The Manayunk Canal was the first canal ever began in the United States, (although not the first to be completed due budget issues and complications experienced with the turbulent waters of the Schuylkill River).
+It was entirely hand-dug by immigrant workers.
 And the “towpath”, as the locals refer to the Manayunk section of the Schuylkill River Trail?
-It’s named for the mules that towed boats along the canal…before the invention of automobiles.
+Its name refers to the mules that towed boats along the canal…long before the invention of automobiles.

-8 – The rest of those Murals lining Main St?
+The rest of those Murals lining Main St?
 The subject of each is either a current or former Manayunk resident, or someone who was influential on Manayunk’s development.
 Mat Tomezsko told us that this painting, Catfish, is his favorite of his mural work in Manayunk, and was inspired by a photograph from the first canal day.

 So if you’re a Yunker, this gives you even more reason to love your Philadelphia neighborhood.
-And if you’ve never been, we hope this gives you reason to visit this historical gem.
+And if you’ve never been, we hope this gives you reason to visit this beautiful & historic gem.

 What Is Chew Philly Food Tours?
-We offer food tours of the Manayunk neighborhood of Philadelphia, featuring the best local eats paired with historical and cultural facts on Philly’s most delicious neighborhood.
+We offer food tours of the Manayunk and Chestnut Hill neighborhoods of Philadelphia, featuring the best local eats paired with historical and cultural facts on Philly’s most delicious neighborhood.
 Learn more history, and taste Manayunk’s best food on our Authentic Philly Food Tour, (sign up for our email list to receive an exclusive subscriber discount!)